iiisrobotics/bulldog_ws/INSTALLATION.md

         git clone -b $ROS_DISTRO$-devel https://github.com/ros-visualization/interactive_marker_twist_server.git

-    Note: we use **kinect-devel** branch here.
+    Note: we use **kinetic-devel** branch here.
 And compile it from scratch.

 ## Step by Step